LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/pgs/pg-add-pg-error-resolution.md

 # How do I find what organizations have access to a course through other publishing groups?

-When you have received the **[The publishing group] cannot be added because one or more organizations already have acess through an existing Publishing Group.** error message and need to find the organizations that have access to the course, you can use the Find Publishing Groups search page.
+When you have received the **[The publishing group] cannot be added because one or more organizations already have access through an existing Publishing Group.** error message and need to find the organizations that have access to the course, you can use the Find Publishing Groups search page.

 To do this:
 1. On the **Admin** menu in the **Courses** group, click **Publishing Groups**.
 This will bring up the Find Publishing Groups search page.